jreisinger/docs/data/blog/2018-09-26-perl-one-liners.md

 Replace `/bin/sh` with `/bin/bash` and emit the transformed passwd file to STDOUT:

 ```
-perl -pe 's#/bin/sh$#/bin/bash#' /etc/passwd
+perl -wpe 's#/bin/sh$#/bin/bash#' /etc/passwd
 ```

-We used `#` instead of `/` as delimeter for better readibility since to strings themselves contain slashes. `$` means end of the string.
+We used `#` instead of `/` as delimeter for better readibility since the strings themselves contain slashes. `$` means end of the string.

 Replace `colour` with `color` in all text files.
 The original files will be kept with `.bak` suffix:

 ```
-perl -i.bak -pe 's/colour/color/g' *.txt
+perl -i.bak -wpe 's/colour/color/g' *.txt
 ```

 `g` (global) means replace all occurences in a string not just the first one.